 Linda Komaroff has served as LACMA’s curator of Islamic art since 1995.
 Her exhibitions at LACMA include The Legacy of Genghis Khan: Courtly Art and Culture in Western Asia, 1256- 1353 (2003); A Tale of Two Persian Carpets (2009); and Gifts of the Sultan: The Arts of Giving at the Islamic Courts (2011).
 The latter was the first major exhibition on Islamic art organized by an American institution to travel to the Middle East, to the Museum of Islamic Art, Doha (2012).
 Among her contemporary exhibitions at LACMA are: Islamic Art Now: Contemporary Art of the Middle East, Part 1 (2015) and Part 2 (2016), and ‘Abdulnasser Gharem: Pause (2017).
 Combining historical and contemporary art, her next international loan exhibition for LACMA, In the Fields of Empty Days: The Intersection of Past and Present in Iranian Art, is scheduled for 2018.
 She is the author or editor of several books and exhibition catalogues, and has written numerous articles and book chapters on various aspects of Islamic art.
 She was closely involved with LACMA’s acquisition of the Madina Collection of Islamic Art in 2002, which in combination with the museum’s already existing collection of Islamic art, gives Los Angeles one of the most significant collections worldwide; in 2006 she began to acquire and exhibit contemporary art of the Middle East, placing LACMA’s collection at the forefront of American museums.

-Nacim Pak-Shiraz, Head of Persian Studies and Senior Lecturer in Persian and Film Studies at the University of Edinburgh
+Nacim Pak-Shiraz, Head of Islamic and Middle Eastern Studies and Senior Lecturer in Persian and Film Studies at the University of Edinburgh

-Dr Nacim Pak-Shiraz joined the University of Edinburgh in 2010 and is Senior Lecturer in Persian and Film Studies and Head of Persian.
+Dr Nacim Pak-Shiraz joined the University of Edinburgh in 2010 and is Senior Lecturer in Persian and Film Studies and Head of Islamic and Middle Eastern Studies.
 She completed her PhD at the University of London’s School of Oriental and African Studies and was previously Lecturer at the Institute of Ismaili Studies in London.
 She writes widely on Iranian cinema including on genre, constructions of masculinity and religious epics and is the author of Shi‘i Islam in Iranian Cinema: Religion and Spirituality in Film (2011).